bspena/Comunications-Mechanisms-Comparison-on-FPGA/doc/intel_oneAPI.md

 ## I/O Pipes <a name="ch_pipes"></a>
-A `pipe` is an `unidirectional FIFO data structure` that allows comunication between two `endpoints`, which can be a kernel or an external I/O on the FPGA<sup>[[]](references.md#ref_pipes)</sup>.
-This structure allows kernels that need to exchange data to run concurrently.
+A `pipe` is an `unidirectional FIFO data structure` and allows comunication between two `endpoints`, an endpoint can be a kernel or an external I/O on the FPGA<sup>[[]](references.md#ref_pipes)</sup>.
 There are three types of pipes:
 * Kernel-Kernel
 * Kernel-I/O
 * I/O-Kernel

-Since the pipe is unidirectional, the data flows in a single direction.
-The `bidirectional comunication` is obtained through two pipes.
+Into a pipe the data flows in a single direction, so the `bidirectional comunication` is obtained through two pipes.
+Through the pipe, kernels that exchange data can run concurrently.

 The communication takes place through `read and write operations`:
 * A kernel can read or write from the same pipe multiple times<sup>[[]](references.md#ref_res_pipes)</sup>.